Discrete Diffusion Schr\"odinger Bridge Matching for Graph Transformation: Results and Discussions

 \Cref{tab:main_table_1_1} shows overall results of our method compared to the three baseline models.
-From \cref{tab:main_table_1_1}, we find that DDSBM constantly outperforms the other models in terms of both FCD and NLL.
-The lower FCD suggests that DDSBM-generated molecules are more similar to those in the target dataset, while the minimal NLL indicates that DDSBM applies minimal structural change on initial graphs.
+DDSBM consistently outperforms the other models in terms of both NSPDK, NLL, and FCD.
+The lower NSPDK and FCD suggest that DDSBM-generated molecules are more similar to those in the target dataset, while the minimal NLL indicates that DDSBM applies minimal structural change on initial graphs.
 This result demonstrates that DDSBM achieves more \textit{optimal} graph transformation between fixed initial and terminal distributions.
-When it comes to the model type, bridge models achieved lower FCD and NLL compared to the latent-based models.
+When it comes to the model type, bridge models shows superior in FCD, NLL, and NSPDK, compared to the latent-based models.
 The bridge models, DBM and DDSBM, dynamically transform a graph based on the reference dynamics, favoring the retention of the given structure, whereas whole-graph reconstruction using a latent vector does not.
 This leads to lower NLL values for the bridge models, which is ensured by the \cref{def:Markov projection}.

-Additionally, the lower FCD values of the bridge models highlight that constructing a dynamic bridge within the graph domain enhances the performance of distribution learning for the target distribution.
+Additionally, the lower NSPDK and FCD values of the bridge models highlight that constructing a dynamic bridge within the graph domain enhances the performance of distribution learning for the target distribution.
+The latent models have a higher validity, but given that their uniqueness is significantly lower compared to the bridge models, which achieve 100\% uniqueness, the bridge models are better suited for tasks that require distinct and diverse molecule generation.
 Furthermore, we attribute the best performance of DDSBM to the gradual updating of training pairs, which become more similar than the random initial pairs, simplifying the graph transportation process.